Equal Housing Opportunity

 For Landlords

-As a landlord using Varden Homes, you must:
+As a landlord using Varden, you must:

 - Apply the same screening criteria to all applicants